Learning Thermoelectric Transport from Crystal Structures via Multiscale Graph Neural Network: Results

 Let us begin with a simple case.
 To investigate how the global features $\mathbf{U}$ influence the prediction of $S$, we constructed a $128 \times 128 \times 128$ MLP as a surrogate model, where crystal structure features were completely excluded.
 We first attempted to assess feature importance using \underline{SH}apley \underline{A}dditive \underline{E}xplanations (SHAP) method~\cite{lundberg2017unified}.
-However, apart from the band gap $E_{\rm g}$, which consistently exhibited the highest SHAP value, the intervention effects of other top-ranked features on the predicted $S$ were rather ambiguous (see~\ref{sup:5}).
-It is worth noting, nevertheless, that both $f_{\rm p}$ and $\Delta \chi$ showed strong linear correlations with $E_{\rm g}$.
-Here, $f_{\rm p}$ denotes the fraction of elements with $p$-orbital valence electrons, while $\Delta \chi$ is defined as the difference between the maximum and minimum electronegativity among the constituent elements.
+However, apart from the band gap $E_{\rm g}$, which consistently exhibited the highest SHAP value, the intervention effects of other top-ranked features on the predicted $S$ were rather ambiguous (details can be found in the Supplemental Material~\cite{supp}).
+It is noteworthy that both $f_{\rm p}$, defined as the fraction of constituent elements possessing $p$-orbital valence electrons, and $\Delta \chi$, defined as the difference between the maximum and minimum electronegativities among the constituent elements, exhibit strong linear correlations with $E_{\rm g}$.
 Therefore, we retained $\left\{E_{\rm g}, f_{\rm p}, \Delta \chi\right\}$ for further discussion of their respective physical impacts on $S$.
 Fig.~\ref{fig:pdp} illustrates the partial dependence~\cite{friedman2001greedy} of $\left|\hat{S}\right|$ on $\{E_{\rm g}, f_{\rm p}, \Delta \chi\}$, where a subset of variables $\mathbf{x}_S$ is selected and the remaining features $\mathbf{X}_C$ are fixed at their mean values to remove irrelevant variation, such that the estimation of $\left|S\right|$ is written as $\mathbb{E}_{\mathbf{X}_C}\left[|\hat{S}|\left(\mathbf{x}_S, \mathbf{X}_C\right)\right]$.
 Here we focus on $\left|S\right|$ rather than $S$ itself in order to eliminate the sign change induced by the doping type, since in evaluating TE performance only the absolute magnitude of $S$, i.e., $\left|S\right|$, is of interest.

 In Fig.~\ref{fig:pdp}, the most evident trend is that $E_{\rm g}$ shows a obvious positive correlation with $\left|S\right|$.
 The transport integral for $S$~\cite{russ2016organic,FRITZSCHE19711813} is defined as